Table of Contents

 - Single image ads: A single image to promote your products, services, or brand.

-- Video ads: 3 seconds to 30 minutes in native video format.
+- Video ads: Native video ads ranging from 3 seconds to 30 minutes.

-- Sponsored Messaging: Send direct messages to your target audience’s LinkedIn inbox.
+- Sponsored Messaging: Direct messages sent to your target audience’s LinkedIn inbox.

-- Spotlight ads: Another right rail desktop ad, this time to highlight a specific product, service, or event.
+- Spotlight ads: Right-rail desktop ads that highlight a specific product, service, or event.

-- Follower ads: The final right rail desktop format, designed to bring in new followers.
+- Follower ads: Right-rail desktop ads designed to bring in new followers.

 Get all the step-by-step instructions in our LinkedIn advertising guide.